Sanokei/NarrAItor/NarrAItor/PromptEngineering.md

 `PROMPT` being `Create a lua program to create a narration in the style specified.
 That uses the voice specified.
 Only return the lua code.
 Do not use ``` to make it a code block.
 As if you returned anything else, it will break.`

 ## Test 1: Basic prompt
-For test 1 really just wanted to see the capabilities of the LLM
+For test 1 really just wanted to see the capabilities of the LLM.
+Place for general ideas on prompt engineering should go.
 ### Input/output
 The input was meant to try get the model to be creative.
 The output is a result of the same prompt running through the same model.
 #### Input